 After updating the design and copy on all marketing materials (white papers, website, messaging...) to be more clear and concise, all materials were redesigned with a new color scheme and typography.
 Numerous social channels were created, and blogging became more regular.
 Content/Sponsored Marketing was made a top priority and we partnered with numerous home building and design websites.
 Finally, I engaged with online influencers to generate awareness and make Warmboard the go-to hydronic radiant solutions for those remodeling or building their own home.

 Today, brand recognition is at an all time high.
-More and more projects are sold via the homeowner than ever before.
-And the company has nearly doubled its sales in the last 5 years.
-Warmboard continue to dominate the industry and our influence continues to grow.
-Warmboard is the go-to brand in hydronic radiant heating.
+More and more projects are sold via the homeowner than ever before and the company has nearly doubled its sales in the last 5 years.
+Warmboard continues to dominate the industry and influence continues to grow.

 I overhauled the company website and streamlined the information and content.
 I designed the interface, wrote the content and oversaw the development .
 The site is now second-to-none in the industry.
 Site traffic is up 15% year over year, leads (which had been declining) are now increasing at over 18% annually.
 Additionally, leads are more qualified and more knowledgable than ever before, decreasing the number of hours required by Sales staff on each project.